One Wild Night with Steve and Helen Backshall and friends

 A once in a lifetime collaboration between some of the greatest names in wildlife, adventure and sport, coming together for one night only to share experiences, tell tall tales, and bring to the RGS lecture theatre images and films from some of the world’s wildest places.

-Among those sharing the stage with Steve will be Dan Snow, George McGavin, Leo Houlding, Sean Conway, Ed and Laura Stafford, Helen Glover and Heather Stanning, Simon Watt, Lowri Morgan, Miranda Krestovnikof, Will Greenwood, Monty Halls, Dame Katherine Grainger and Sophie Raworth.
+Among those sharing the stage with Steve will be Dan Snow, Doug Allan, George McGavin, Leo Houlding, Sean Conway, Helen Glover and Heather Stanning, Simon Watt, Lowri Morgan, Will Greenwood, Monty Halls, Dame Katherine Grainger and Sophie Raworth.

 Funds raised through the event will support World Land Trust’s work to save threatened tropical forest in Belize.
 As a Patron of World Land Trust Steve will give a flavour of the country and its incredible wildlife and detail his support for this project.